marvinrusinek/codelab-angular-10-quiz-app/README.md

   - make sure that the previous answers only get applied to the completed quiz, not any other quizzes

 # Long-Term:
-- convert app with Ionic and Apache Cordova for usability on mobile devices - priority when everything else has been finished
+- convert app with Ionic and Apache Cordova for usability on mobile devices
 - add state management with NgRx

 # FEATURES: